duo-labs/cloudmapper/README.md

 }
 ```

 Collecting the data can be performed with a bash script or via the python code base.
+Both options support a `--profile-name` to specify the AWS account profile to use.

 ### Option 1: Bash script
 Using the script is helpful if you need someone else to get this data for you without fiddling with setting up the python environment.